One of the questions I get asked most often as a running coach is, “How can I run farther?”

 Therefore, your second week would be 48.4 km, and your third week could be 53 km.

-It doesn’t have to be an exact science in terms of the math you use for the step-down week, but taking a relatively easy week once a month is a good practice for keeping your body healthy.
+It doesn’t have to be an exact science with the math you use for the step-down week, but taking a relatively easy week once a month is a good practice for keeping your body healthy.

 #5: Fuel Properly